Skip to content

 Surrogate-Key: ez-all c52 l2

-The headers here look correct and do not indicate that this ESI will not be cached by the HTTP cache The second ESI has a similar response.
+The headers here look correct and don't indicate that this ESI isn't cached by the HTTP cache.
+The second ESI has a similar response.

 3rd ESI